Anju Krivov, PhD, MBA›

 GSR history and milestone timeline.

-The founders launched General Systems Research to pursue innovation in waste-to-value and energy-related solutions, building on earlier systems-based research.
+The founders launched General Systems Research in 2008 to pursue innovation in waste-to-value and energy-related solutions, building on earlier systems-based research.

 The company transitioned from sustained research and development into real-world application of nutrient recovery and resource recovery technologies.